GsDevKit/GsDevKit_home/docs/installation/README.md

 GsDevKit is a client-server environment, involving a GUI development environment (tODE) based on Pharo, and a server (stone) based on GemStone/S 64 bit.
 The installation process involves cloning projects from github, downloading and configuring Pharo and GUI client components, and downloading, configuring, and starting the GemStone server.

+You must have git installed before you can start installation.
+[Instructions to install git][1]

 GsDevKit can be installed under three configurations.; [single workstation](#3verything-on-a-single-workstation), [client-server](#client-on-a-local-workstation-server-on-a-remote-host), and [remote with X forwarding](#everything-on-a-remote-server-accessed-via-x-forwarding).

 ---